Skip to main content

 stability4 negative mentions

-• Unique and innovative gameplay combining tower defense, roguelike progression, and wiring mechanics that scratch a fresh strategic itch.
+• Unique and innovative concept combining tower defense, roguelike, and modular wiring system that allows creative system-building and complex synergies.

 • gameplay

-• “Players who enjoy designing intricate systems, optimizing strategies, and experimenting with unconventional solutions will likely find the gameplay deeply satisfying.”
+• “Players who enjoy designing intricate systems, optimizing strategies, and experimenting with unconventional solutions will likely find the gameplay deeply satisfying due to its combination of automation mechanics and roguelike structure.”

 • “My biggest gripe is that a lot of the unique mechanics feel pretty underwhelming.”